Campfire Banana Boats 9 Ways

 Toppings are usually stuffed in a single line down the center of the banana.
 Feel free to mash your banana to either side to make some extra room.

-Or, if you want to make yours a double stuffed banana boat, you can also put toppings between the banana and the peels as well.
-(Actually, if you stuff the center as well as the left and right edges, it would be a triple stuffed!)
-Don’t get too carried away otherwise you’ll have a hard time wrapping it in the next step.
+Or, if you want to make yours a double-stuffed banana boat, you can also put toppings between the banana and the peels.
+(Actually, if you stuff the center as well as the left and right edges, it would be triple-stuffed!)
+Don’t get too carried away; otherwise, you’ll have a hard time wrapping it in the next step.
 So stuff your toppings responsibly!

 5 banana boats in foil on a camp table